mrxanonymous007/api_avis_gastronomie_front_back/README.md

 ## Development server

-Run `ng serve` for frontend server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.<br>
+Go to `cd frontend/` and run `ng serve` in frontend folder.
+Navigate to `http://localhost:4200/`.<br>
-Run `nodemon server` for backend server.
+Go to `cd backend/` and run `nodemon server` in backend folder.<br>
 The app will automatically reload if you change any of the source files.